Today in History

 October 17, 1707

 Shortly after accepting a position as organist at St. Blasius's in Germany, composer Johann Sebastian Bach marries his second cousin, Maria Barbara Bach.
-The pair had seven children together, but only four survived to adulthood.
+The couple had seven children together, but only four survived to adulthood.

 October 17, 1778